vincentreynaud/resource-gen/README.md

 | `.webloc`  | MacOS file format for website shortcut.
 | `.desktop` | Linux file format for website shortcut.
 Note: The support was not tested on linux.
 | `.pdf`     | Files printed from Google Chrome, Firefox and Safari.

+resource-gen will ignore any other files present in your file system

 ## Contributions